zainulabidin302/python-sdk/README.md

 Here, I will discuss the backend which is the api part.
 For front end, click here.

 # Flask API for FacePlusPlus

 FacePlusPlus is a face recognition and detection api which provides easy to use rest api and mobile sdk.
-Here in this demo, I have created an api with the help of flask, which will send all the images to FacePlusPlus server.
+Here in this demo, I have created an api with the help of flask, which will send images to FacePlusPlus server for anylisis.

 # How it works